FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0006-materials-editor/README.md

 ### Impact on existing features / subsystems

 Local libraries are currently managed through preference pages.
-That will not be eliminated but will need updates to allow for multiple local libraries.
-Legacy modules may still use the cardutils.py Python module to list libraries and materials, so this will need to be updated as well.
+This will be removed from the preferences in favor of the updated editor.

 Legacy applications are still directed through the model and material managers for material data, so no change should be required to support external interfaces.
-This will need to be tested.

 Existing consumers of material data should be unaffected by changes in the editor.